 If you have written your plan with an eye to the future, you specified what type of work you will pursue.
 That should include the industry category, construction types, geographic areas, project sizes, project specialties and growth plan for at least five years.
 The growth plan is often overlooked; if you’ve ignored it till now, you might want to reconsider.

-When you use your business plan and growth plan as you consider what projects to bid on, you’ll almost instinctively avoid those that will dead end you or lock you into just one type of construction.
+When you use your business plan and growth plan as you consider what projects to tender on, you’ll almost instinctively avoid those that will dead end you or lock you into just one type of construction.

 The growth plan should be less about dollars and more about project progression.
 If you are building a long-term business, you want to build in resilience.
 There’s no better way to do it than to grow the types of construction projects you’re qualified to do.